Our impact

 Food Self-Sufficiency

-In 2024, BWA supported various food security and self-sufficiency projects in Sierra Leone, Tanzania, and Malawi.
+In 2025, BWA supported various food security and self-sufficiency projects in Sierra Leone, Tanzania, Zimbabwe, and Malawi, benefiting over 27,000 individuals both directly and indirectly.

-In Sierra Leone, BWA implemented a training program for 150 rural women and youth, teaching them how to grow vegetables and crops.
-Participants were provided with essential farming tools and assistance in establishing small enterprises, such as food vending, tailored to local demand.
-This project is estimated to benefit more than 10,500 individuals indirectly.
+In Sierra Leone, BWA implemented a training program for 75 rural women and youth, teaching them how to grow vegetables and crops.
+Participants were provided with essential farming tools and assistance in establishing small enterprises, such as food vending, tailored to meet local demand.

-In Malawi, 173 individuals were trained in Farming God’s Way techniques and received essential farming tools.
-This project is projected to benefit over 700 individuals indirectly.
+In Malawi, 350 individuals were trained in Farming God’s Way techniques and received vital farming tools.

 Education

-At Bread and Water for Africa®, we believe the continent’s future depends on a well-educated population.
-In 2024, 411 students received primary and secondary education support in Zimbabwe, Kenya, Cameroon, Chad, Sierra Leone, Tanzania, and Zambia.
-Additionally, this year, BWA provided five 40-foot containers carrying 1,425 desks (including chairs and tables) to rural schools in Ethiopia and Sierra Leone.
+At Bread and Water for Africa®, we believe that the continent’s future depends on a well-educated population.
+In 2025, we provided primary and secondary education support to 426 students in Zimbabwe, Cameroon, Chad, Tanzania, and Zambia.

 Healthcare